 Cocoa prices, the main ingredient in chocolate, are volatile and influenced by many factors.
 These include changes in weather conditions, pests and diseases and political instability in producing countries.
-Previously we published an article about cocoa prices, which were set to rocket in price for the foreseeable future.
+Previously we published an article about the challenges facing the chocolate industry for the foreseeable future.

 However, the scenario has changed drastically.
 In fact, cocoa is trading at its lowest level since July 2013.
 It’s dropped almost 40 per cent since July last year, when prices hit a four decade high following Brexit where the UK voted to leave the European Union.